cs1302uga/cs1302-api-app/README.rst

 necessarily being given instruction on all of the details needed to accomplish that goal.
-For example, even though working with things like API keys have not been explicitly covered in class, you are going to need to look up how to do these things in order to complete this project.
+For example, even though working with things like API keys have not been explicitly covered in class, you are going to need to look up how to do these things to complete this project.

 Learning Outcomes